 Dr. Joshua Hoops co-authored the article, “Rescaling the state and disciplining workers in discourses on E.U.
 Polish migration in UK newspapers.”
 The article appeared in the February 2014 issue of Critical Studies in Media Communication.

-In February 2014, nursing professors collaborated with theatre professors Natasha Martin and Nathan Wyman on their second mental health simulation event utilizing theatre students as actors in assigned standardized patient roles.
+In February 2014, nursing professors collaborated with theatre professors on their second mental health simulation event utilizing theatre students as actors in assigned standardized patient roles.
 The simulation, which supported an innovative approach to student learning and collaboration, was partially funded by the Kauffman Innovation Grant.
 The event featured an inpatient acute care mental health unit with a registered nurse employing therapeutic communication techniques while interacting with actors portraying psychiatric patients.

 Dr. Joshua Hoops published an article, “Pioneer whiteness meets ‘multicultural’ whiteness in farm communities in Washington state” in the January 2014 issue of the Journal of Intercultural Communication Research.